prochac/grpc-plumber/README.md

 ### Purpose

 To test server-side timout settings.
-The `grpc_plumber.v1.PlumberService` provides methods that can delay responses.
+The `grpc_plumber.v1.TimeoutService` provides methods that can delay responses.

+To test load-balancing or session stickiness, the `grpc_plumber.v1.LoadBalancerService` provides methods that return the server's hostname.

 ## gRPC Client